Monument of Adalbert Lanna the Elder: The first period of existence

 Although the monument survived both World wars, it was torn down 16 days after the German surrender in May 1945.
 During the night, surrounded by a crowd, the monument was tied to a tractor with chains and ropes and pulled to the ground with the assistance of Soviet army sappers.
 The post-war renovation of the entire Sady city park started in September 1946 and was completed only two years later.
 Originally, the work was to be carried out by German prisoners from concentration camp who were awaiting mass deportation, but in the end it was decided to assign the work to regular prisoners held in the České Budějovice prison in the Palace of Justice.
-The statue of the goddess Diana disappeared and the classicist gazebo called the Templ was torn down after almost 130 years of existence.
+The statue of the goddess Diana disappeared and the Neoclassical gazebo called the "Templ" was torn down after almost 130 years of existence.

 The damaged Lanna monument was moved to the Lanna shipyard, then it was moved to the school yard of the Dukelská primary school and it was eventually placed in the Bavorovice depository of the South Bohemian Museum.

 In 1963, Karel Kakuška, a worker of the České Budějovice branch of the State Institute of Historic and Natural Preservation, began working on a proposal for the restoration of the monument.
 The entire long process was not completed until the events of 1968, after which the restoration of a monument dedicated to the České Budějovice businessman and industrialist was once again out of the question.